tomoarmand/grad-project/prep/project_proposal.md

 - Kenji

 ## USER STORIES
+Teacher
+As a teacher, I want to record and save audio exercises with correct answers.

+As a teacher, I want to view and manage (edit/delete) my list of exercises.

-1. As a teacher, I want to organise exercises by type.
+As a teacher, I want to organize exercises into folders or types.

-2. As a teacher, I want a way to record exercises with customizable answers for students to learn outside the classroom.
+As a teacher, I want to assign exercises to individual students.

+Student
-3. As a student, I want to be able to learn scales, chords, intervals and modes that my teacher requires.
+As a student, I want to play a random exercise assigned to me.

-4. As a child student, I want to have an interactive and engaging platform to learn my exercises.
+As a student, I want to submit my answer and get immediate feedback.

+As a student, I want to review exercises I’ve previously answered (optional MVP+).

 ### Acceptance Criteria
 1.